-In the early 2000s, Barton founded Aszure Barton & Artists | AB&A in New York, reimagining choreographer–company structures as “a mobile home for trusted humans.”
-Born out of rebellion and a desire to bring people together, AB&A serves as an autonomous, interdisciplinary, and collaborative ground for process.
+In the early 2000s, Barton founded Aszure Barton & Artists | AB&A in New York, reimagining the choreographer–company model as “a mobile home for trusted humans.”
+Born out of rebellion and a desire to bring people together, AB&A serves as an autonomous, interdisciplinary, and collaborative laboratory for creative process.

-Through AB&A, Barton has collaborated with celebrated artists—including Mikhail Baryshnikov, Jessica Chastain, Misty Copeland, Alan Cumming, and Cyndi Lauper—and with preeminent companies and institutions such as American Ballet Theatre, Alvin Ailey American Dance Theater, Bayerisches Staatsballett, English National Ballet, Grand Théâtre de Genève, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, and Teatro alla Scala, among many others.
+Through AB&A, Barton has collaborated with celebrated artists—including Mikhail Baryshnikov, Jessica Chastain, Misty Copeland, Alan Cumming, and Cyndi Lauper—and with companies and institutions such as American Ballet Theatre, Alvin Ailey American Dance Theater, Bayerisches Staatsballett, English National Ballet, Grand Théâtre de Genève, Martha Graham Dance Company, National Ballet of Canada, Nederlands Dans Theater, Sydney Dance Company, and Teatro alla Scala, among many others.

-While AB&A remains her creative home, Barton is also presently Resident Artist at Hubbard Street Dance Chicago and House Choreographer for Gauthier Dance | Theaterhaus Stuttgart.
+While AB&A remains her creative home, Barton also holds residencies and ongoing collaborations with leading companies, including her role as Resident Artist at Hubbard Street Dance Chicago and House Choreographer for Gauthier Dance | Theaterhaus Stuttgart.

-She shares an ongoing collaboration with trumpeter and composer Ambrose Akinmusire.
-Together, they have created a range of works, including commissions for Limón Dance Company, Hamburg Ballett, The Juilliard School, and others.
-Their most recent work, A a | a B : B E N D, premiered at Germany’s Kampnagel, had its U.S. premiere in 2025, and will soon debut in Canada.
-The work continues to tour globally through a creative collaboration with Pomegranate Arts.
-Tanz Magazine described it as “a refusal of categorization that draws its appeal from two artists who, completely secure in their fields, playfully unsettle each other.”
+Barton shares an ongoing artistic collaboration with trumpeter and composer Ambrose Akinmusire, whose worlds have come together in creations for Limón Dance Company, Malpaso Dance Company, Hamburg Ballett, and The Juilliard School.
+Their most recent work, A a / a B : B E N D, premiered at Germany's Kampnagel, had its U.S. premiere in 2025, and has since debuted in Canada.
+The work continues to tour internationally through Pomegranate Arts.
+Tanz Magazine called it "a refusal of categorization that draws its appeal from two artists who, completely secure in their fields, playfully unsettle each other.”

-Barton returned to the Baryshnikov Arts for its 20th-anniversary season alongside Benjamin Millepied as an inaugural choreographer commissioned by the organization, in recognition of her longtime collaboration with Mikhail Baryshnikov and the Center.
+Barton recently returned to the Baryshnikov Arts for its 20th-anniversary season alongside Benjamin Millepied as an inaugural choreographer commissioned by the organization, in recognition of her longtime collaboration with Mikhail Baryshnikov and the Center.

 Her accolades include a Bessie Award, recognition as the inaugural Martha Duffy Resident Artist at Baryshnikov Arts, and the Arts & Letters Award of Canada, joining the likes of Margaret Atwood, Karen Kain and Oscar Peterson.
 A laureate of the Ken McCarter Award for Distinguished NBS Alumni, she was named Official Ambassador of Contemporary Choreography in Canada.

-- Aszure
+- Aszure Barton

 Collaborators